 Man ironing his daughter's dolls clothes will leave you in splits.
 Watch

-In a funny video doing rounds on the internet, a man can be seen ironing her daughter's dolls clothes.
+In a funny video doing rounds on the internet, a man can be seen ironing his daughter's dolls clothes.

 Many people often share videos of their toddlers doing all sorts of things.
 From playing around to acting like adults, all their little things never fail to amuse us.
 Recently, a video of a child and her father is going viral on the internet.
 In a video shared by Instagram user @ortizfamily275, you can see a girl on the bed, while on her opposite side, her father can be seen ironing her dolls clothes.
 When their mom enters the room, she tells him that she has been folding everyone's clothes since morning, so why is her husband ironing the dolls clothes.
 Then her husband looks over to their daughter and tells her that she has asked him to do that.